benhenshaw/rhythm/doc/final.md

 }
 ~~~

-This works as sound in `f32` format expresses all waveforms in the range -1.0 to +1.0; multiplying by the highest value that can be stored in a signed 16-bit integer (32,767) will produce an array of samples in the range (-32,767 to +32,767), correct for the audio format desired.
+This works as sound in 32-bit float format expresses all waveforms in the range -1.0 to +1.0.
+Multiplying by the highest value that can be stored in a signed 16-bit integer (32,767) will produce an array of samples in the range (-32,767 to +32,767), which is correct for the audio format desired.
 One must be certain that their floating-point samples do not exceed the range -1.0 to +1.0 or the resulting integer values will wrap.
-Thus it may be sensible to clamp the value, which must be done *before* casting, as the type of the result of the expression is a floating-point number, and can hold any values that may exceed the desired range without wrapping.
+Thus it may be sensible to clamp the value, which must be done *before* casting to `u16` but after the multiply, as the expression will be promoted to floating-point (as per the rules laid out in the C standard) and can hold any values that may exceed the desired range without wrapping.

 #### Mixing
 Audio is output by a high-frequency callback.
 This callback requests a number of samples, which is produced at will by the custom audio mixer.
 This audio mixer has a list of all playing sounds and their current state, and uses this to mix together a single stream of audio for playback.
 Each individual sound is simply a chunk of audio samples: